 It may take a couple of layers to conceal the gift, depending on which burlap material you use but this cloth is a great choice if you want your gift wrap to be more sustainable.

 A paper bag may seem like a boring option for a gift wrap, but its easy to make it look more appealing by punching a hole in the bag and using decorative string or ribbon to secure the bag shut.

 Unlike wrapping paper that can’t be recycled, paper bags are completely recyclable and work well for items that have an irregular shape.
 You could also use tissue paper or shredded paper so that the inside of the bag looks nice too.

 Let me know which one of these is your favorite, or if you’ve used any of these before!
-If you’re looking for low waste gift ideas you can find my last article, 15 Eco-Friendly Gift Ideas here!
+Thanks for reading, have a lovely day!